awsdocs/amazon-application-discovery-user-guide/doc_source/configure-connector.md

       1. Choose **Ignore security certificate** to bypass SSL certificate validation with vCenter\.

    1. Under **Configure AWS credentials**, enter the credentials for the IAM user who is assigned the `AWSAgentlessDiscoveryService` IAM managed policy\.
-For more information about managed policies, see [AWS Managed \(Predefined\) Policies for Application Discovery Service](security-iam-managed-policies.md)\.
+For more information about managed policies, see [AWS managed policies for AWS Application Discovery Service](security-iam-awsmanpol.md)\.

       Then choose **Next**\.